fbiego/openai-random-poem/README.md

 ### today's poem

-Programming, to me, is a way of life
+Programming, so much to learn
-A way to create something new from nothing but strife

-From a blank canvas to a masterpiece
-Every line of code a chance to release
+A language that's ever changing

+A complex web of syntax and commands
+A never-ending task of understanding

+From zero to hero, create code of might
-The power to make anything you can think
+To wield the power to make things right

-A new world of ideas, if you just take a blink
+Function by function, line by line
+The task is daunting and hard to define

+But the rewards are great, be it a game
+Or a program that can do the same

+The feeling of success, when the program works
+Is like a wave, a wave that jerks

-From a web page to an app
+From coding and debugging, to design
-Programming can make it all snap

-So if you want to build something grand
-Start programming and take a stand

-A language of ones and zeros
-A way to make your dreams come true, that's for sure

-Programming is a skill that is worth its weight in gold
+Programming is a skill that's divine
-A way to make your mark, so don't be too bold

-For those who want to be creative and explore
-Programming is the key to the digital door